 Every Thursday night, Moynihan’s Irish Pub puts on a quiz night, where teams of tourists and regulars do battle over all kinds of general knowledge questions.
-If you were born after 1980 you might struggle with some of the questions, but it’s still a lot of fun.
+If you were born after 1980 you may struggle with some of the questions.
+But it’s still a lot of fun.

 13. Go on a golden beach adventure